 Our water rights and water quality practice also involves the representation of developers, banks, and lenders, among other kinds of clients, in evaluating and contractually protecting against risks of environmental liabilities arising from commercial and private real estate transactions.
 In this representation, we coordinate with environmental consultants on Phase I, II and III environmental evaluations and Transaction Screens as may be prudent or required, and drafting indemnification provisions and other similar risk allocation devices, as well as handling insurance coverage issues.

 Our lawyers’ opinions are widely sought, as they have written articles and presented papers on topics including the Environmental Protection Agency’s assessment of the potential for hydraulic fracturing to impact drinking water sources and the U.S. Army Corps of Engineers’ Clean Water Act (CWA) jurisdictional determinations.
-These lawyers also play key roles in various national and local industry groups, including the Rocky Mountain Mineral Law Foundation, New Mexico Mining Association and the State Bar of New Mexico’s Section of Natural Resources, Energy and Environmental Law.
+These lawyers also play key roles in various national and local industry groups, including the Foundation for Natural Resources and Energy Law (f/k/a Rocky Mountain Mineral Law Foundation), New Mexico Mining Association and the State Bar of New Mexico’s Section of Natural Resources, Energy and Environmental Law.

 To address water allocation, use, acquisition, and protection of water resources, we bring the appropriate experience to bear regarding: